 When soil is not mulched, it can heat up rapidly when the sun shines on it.
 When the sun goes down, cold nighttime temperatures bring those temps back down quickly.
 Snow and mulch act as insulators for your evergreens…keeping soil temperature more even and warmer overall.
 Don’t worry mulch will not prevent the ground from freezing eventually.

 Burlap can be used to protect your evergreens from strong drying winds.
 Loosely wrapping your plants allows airflow, but limits the amount.
 You can wrap them as a cylinder or use garden stakes to create a 3 or 4 sided burlap screen.
 Place the stakes in the ground before it’s frozen.
 Keep them 6 – 12 inches away from your evergreen on the south or southwest side preferably.

 You don’t want to suffocate the plant, just block some wind.
 Burlap is ideal since it breathes.
 Plastic would cause a greenhouse effect since it would block the wind, but not allow air through.

 Anti-transpirant sprays are designed to help evergreens from drying out by sealing the moisture in.
 These products work especially well on the broadleaf type evergreens, but can aid all types.
 Make sure to read and follow the instructions carefully before applying for the best results.

-Two products of this type include Wilt-Pruf and Cloud Cover.
+Two products of this type include Wilt-Pruf and Wilt Stop.
 These films are often sprayed on harvested Christmas trees to help reduce the water loss from the needles.
 Both are available online or at garden centers.
 Don’t spray when anti-transpirant can freeze on plant leaves.
 Note: Blue Spruce may appear green or faded for a short period of time after application, but this effect disappears quickly.